zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 As a programmer and epistemology enthusiast, I've been studying some statistical modeling techniques lately!
 It's been boodles of fun, and might even prove useful in a future dayjob if I decide to pivot my career away from the backend web development roles I've taken in the past.

-Separately, a lot of my friends seem to belong to some sort of ... internet fanfiction cult?
-I'm still not entirely sure what it's about, but it seems harmless.
-Takes all sorts, I guess.
-Coincidentally, many of these people seem to be very excited about the same statistical modeling techniques that I've been learning about!

-It's strange, though—when I explain what I've been studying, a lot of these folks start to _talk funny_—almost as if they've been taught to revere statistical modeling as a grave matter of eschatological importance, without having spent any time using statistical models?
-I don't get it.

-The other week I was talking to one of these people about some things I learned from [the new Simon Prince book](https://udlbook.github.io/udlbook/) about multi-layer parameterized graphical function approximators, which map inputs to outputs via a sequence of affine transformations composed with nonlinear "activation" functions.
+More specifically, I've mostly been focused on multi-layer parameterized graphical function approximators, which map inputs to outputs via a sequence of affine transformations composed with nonlinear "activation" functions.

 (Some authors call these ["deep neural networks"](https://en.wikipedia.org/wiki/Deep_learning) for some reason, but [I like my name better](https://www.lesswrong.com/posts/WBdvyyHLdxZSAMmoz/taboo-your-words).)